Canon XC10 vs Panasonic G85

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon XC10 and Panasonic Lumix DMC-G85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XC10 and the G85 have been discontinued, but can regularly be found used on eBay.
-The XC10 was replaced by the Canon XC20, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Both the XC10 and the G85 have been discontinued, but can regularly be found used on ebay.
+The XC10 was replaced by the Canon XC15, while the G85 was followed by the Panasonic G95.
+Further information on the features and operation of the XC10 and G85 can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Panasonic G85 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XC10 and the Panasonic G85?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.